 The Gabler Business Lexicon defines cash management as “all measures related to short-term financial planning within a company.”
 While this might seem complicated, let’s simplify it:

-Cash management is about controlling and optimizing your company’s cash flow.
+Cash management or liquidity management is about controlling and optimizing your company’s cash flow.
 It helps you track the money coming in and going out, giving you a clear picture of your cash balance and how it affects your financial health.

 Cash management: overview of accounts, inflows, and outflows